AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/grids-addon.md

 });
 ```

-It's also possible to expose iFrame methods to the Authoring Sandbox, i.e., using `apiProxy()` passing `"panel"`, but it's outside the scope of this tutorial—please refer to [this sample](/samples.md#communication-iframe-script-runtime-sample) to see it in action.
+It's also possible to expose iframe methods to the Authoring Sandbox, i.e., using `apiProxy()` passing `"panel"`, but it's outside the scope of this tutorial—please refer to [this sample](/samples.md#communication-iframe-script-runtime-sample) to see it in action.

 ## The Document API